-- Comprehensive suite of performance reports for Children's and Adults are reviewed at least monthly and compared with regional and national benchmarks - Progress reports for Children's and Adults are taken to the Board and Members for their attention - Improving the health and wellbeing of children and adults through early intervention and treatment services delivered in house and externally via a range of providers and partners - Providing efficient safeguards to support vulnerable adults who lack capacity and require the support of the Deprivation of Liberty Safeguards and the Court of Protection - Support local care home providers to drive up the quality of care within their homes to ensure positive outcomes for vulnerable adults COVID-19 - 1.
-Visits to care homes restricted to essential only.
-Use of technology used to complete assessments including Skype, Facetime etc - 2.
-Training sessions, Strategy and MDT Meetings completed by Skype, to mitigate the risk - 3.
-Enhanced Care Home Model completed remotely with wider MDT, including GP's, LLAMS and social care - 4.
-Section 12 Drs, Advocacy provided with a monthly meeting remotely to review processes and provide support to IASU team - 5.
-The Government issued guidance for access to the court of protection - 6.
-Advocacy have implemented interim measures regarding their approach during the Pandemic. - 7.
-NW ADASS group continues to communicate to share learning, ideas and approaches to manage Safeguarding, DoLS and MCA related issues, with the restrictions that are currently in place.
+- Comprehensive suite of performance reports for Children's and Adults are reviewed at least monthly and compared with regional and national benchmarks. - Progress reports for Children's and Adults are taken to the Board and Members for their attention. - Improving the health and wellbeing of children and adults through early intervention and treatment services delivered in house and externally via a range of providers and partners. - Providing efficient safeguards to support vulnerable adults who lack capacity and require the support of the Deprivation of Liberty Safeguards and the Court of Protection. - Support local care home providers to drive up the quality of care within their homes to ensure positive outcomes for vulnerable adults.
+COVID-19 - 1.
+Visits to care homes now available for residents and visiting professionals. - 2.
+Training sessions, Strategy and MDT Meetings completed by Skype, to mitigate the risk. - 3.
+Enhanced Care Home Model completed remotely with wider MDT, including GP's, LLAMS and social care. - 4.
+Advocacy have implemented interim measures regarding their approach during the Pandemic. - 5.
+NW ADASS group continues to communicate to share learning, ideas and approaches to manage Safeguarding, DoLS and MCA related issues, with the restrictions that are currently in place. - 6.
+Mandatory vaccination programme in process of being implemented.